BBC Media Action: History

 The charity was founded in 1999 and grew out of earlier BBC initiatives, including a charity called 'Marshall Plan of the Mind'.
 This was set up to encourage "high standards of journalism" in the former Soviet Union and Eastern Europe in the 1990s.

 In December 2011 the name was changed to BBC Media Action.

 In 2011 there was controversy in America over the American government's discussion of funding the BBC World Service Trust to combat censorship in China and censorship in Iran using anti-jamming technology.

+In 2025 there was controversy in America over the American government's funding the BBC Media Action, which was portrayed as funding the BBC.

 Funding

 The charity is funded by external grants and voluntary contributions and works with many media, non-governmental, academic and donor organisations around the world.
 In November 2011, the UK government's Department for International Development (DFID) announced a five-year grant of £90 million to the charity.

 In the 2015/2016 financial year the DFID grant was £14.7 million, compared to total income of £45.3 million and an expenditure of £44 million, employing an average of 832 full-time equivalent staff.
 The DFID grant ends on 31 March 2017.

+Its main source of income is from institutions.
+In 2024, it listed the Foreign, Commonwealth and Development Office, the United States Agency for International Development and the Swedish International Development Cooperation Agency as its main donors.